revenue-health/www.revenue.health/content/pdgm.md

-title = "What is PDGM, What is new, and what is The RA Approach?" breadcrumbs = ["Home","PDGM"] breadcrumbLinks = ["/","/"] metatitle="Patient Driven Groupings Model (PDGM) in Healthcare Solutions | Revenue Acceleration LLC" Description="Revenue Health ensures that your organization not only survives PDGM, but also wins under the new rules and evaluate the current state of your organization’s operations."
+title = "What is PDGM, What is new, and what is The RA Approach?" breadcrumbs = ["Home","PDGM"] breadcrumbLinks = ["/","/"] metatitle="Patient Driven Groupings Model (PDGM) | Oasis Assessment | Revenue Acceleration LLC" Description="Revenue Health ensures that your organization not only survives PDGM, but also wins under the new rules and evaluate the current state of your organization’s operations."
 +++